Highlander: The Animated Series: Production

-By early 1994, they were already operational, and Marc thought Jean-Yves would take over the direction, but he had no intention of fulfilling such an order and only wanted to dedicate himself to the development of his own series, Space Goofs.
-He suggested replacing him with a young artist who had tried to convince Marc by offering to storyboard the first episode, but failed to persuade him.
-Marc never studied storyboarding in his life, but his wife Alix de Maistre taught him some technical concepts, and thanks to her teachings, Marc du Pontavice quickly acquired a strong instinct when it came to directing and spontaneously understood the role of editing in storytelling.
-As his first act as a producer and his first act of intransigence, he rejected Jean-Yves Raimbaud's idea and proposed the direction to Frédéric Dybowski, whose mastery of layout made him a good candidate.
+By early 1994, they were already operational, and du Pontavice thought Raimbaud would take over the direction, but he had no intention of fulfilling such an order and only wanted to dedicate himself to the development of his own series, Space Goofs.
+He suggested replacing him with a young artist who had tried to convince du Pontavice by offering to storyboard the first episode, but failed to persuade him.
+Du Pontavice never studied storyboarding in his life, but his wife Alix de Maistre taught him some technical concepts, and thanks to her teachings, du Pontavice quickly acquired a strong instinct when it came to directing and spontaneously understood the role of editing in storytelling.
+As his first act as a producer and his first act of intransigence, he rejected Raimbaud's idea and proposed the direction to Frédéric Dybowski, whose mastery of layout made him a good candidate.

-Marc currently has some difficulty watching the episodes of the animated series, and a large part of the production was lost due to a lack of preparation for the subcontracting of animation to the Hahn Shin studio.
+Du Pontavice currently has some difficulty watching the episodes of the animated series, and a large part of the production was lost due to a lack of preparation for the subcontracting of animation to the Hahn Shin studio, but he is particularly proud of the animated series' visuals, noting the backgrounds being painted to simulate 3D effects.
 Due to the series' success, Gaumont Multimédia was created a year later shortly after a meeting with Patrice Ledoux in March of that year.